LucasGandara/Backtracking_Sudoku/README.md

 # Backtracking_Sudoku
- A sudoku solver using  Backtracking algorith
+ A sudoku solver using  Backtracking algorithm